 The IRS has been targeting cryptocurrency investors.
 The agency is trying to collect more taxes from people who own Bitcoin, Ethereum, Litecoin, and other cryptocurrencies.

-The IRS asks these investors to send back their crypto-based gains from 2017 and 2018.
+The IRS asks these investors to return their crypto-based gains from 2017 and 2018.

 The problem is that these gains were already taxed at the individual level.
 But the IRS is asking for more.